Financial Aid & Scholarships

 Tuition & Fees (2026 – 2027)

-Undergraduate (BA / BS)
+Undergraduate Programs (BA / BS)

-- Admission Fee: $50 (one-time)
+- Admission Processing Fee: $50 (one-time)

-Graduate (MA / MSc)
+Graduate Programs (MA / MSc)

-- Admission Fee: $100
+- Admission Processing Fee: $100 (one-time)

-Doctoral Degrees (PhD)
+Doctoral Programs (PhD)

-- Comprehensive Exam: $500
+- Comprehensive Examination Fee: $500

-- Dissertation Defense: $1,000
+- Dissertation Review & Defense Fee: $1,000

 Doctor of Jurisprudence (JID)

-- Admission Fee: $200
+- Admission Processing Fee: $200 (one-time)

-Diplomas & Certificates
+Diplomas & Certificate Programs

 Additional Fees & Policies